johanzi/crispr_cas9_arabidopsis/README.md

 # Material required

 ## Plasmids

-The construct is split into one module vector set (pCBC-DT1T2) contaning the guide RNAs (gRNAs) and a binary vector based on pCAMBIA (pHHE401E).
-The cloning is based on a primary PCR to add the proper target sequences on the gRNA on the module vector, *BsaI* restriction sites are used to ligate the module vector set to the binary vector and remove meanwhile its spectinomycin (SpR) resistance cassette [Xing et al 2014](https://bmcplantbiol.biomedcentral.com/articles/10.1186/s12870-014-0327-y).
+The construct is split into one module vector set (pCBC-DT1T2) containing the guide RNAs (gRNAs) and a binary vector based on pCAMBIA (pHHE401E) containing additional sequences ensuring proper expression of the sgRNAs and transformation into Arabidopsis.
+The cloning happens in 2 steps:

+1. First a PCR on pCBC-DT1T2 allows to add the proper target sequences on the gRNA and the *BsaI* restriction sites on pCBC-DT1T2
+2. Secondly, a restriction-ligation step is performed to incorporate a part of pCBC-DT1T2 into pHHE401E, removing in the meantime its spectinomycin (SpR) resistance cassette of the latter [Xing et al 2014](https://bmcplantbiol.biomedcentral.com/articles/10.1186/s12870-014-0327-y).

 *Cas9* expression is driven by the promoter of the egg cell-specific *EC1.1* ([AT1G76750](https://www.arabidopsis.org/servlets/TairObject?id=29908&type=locus)) gene and the enhancer  *EC1.2* gene ([AT2G21740](https://www.arabidopsis.org/servlets/TairObject?accession=locus:2052536)).
 This tissue-specific expression of *Cas9* allows to obtain T1 homozygous or biallelic plants instead of mosaic plants.
 The terminator of the *Pisum sativum rbcS E9* gene was tested according to previous observation ([Sarrion-Perdigones et al 2013](http://www.plantphysiol.org/content/162/3/1618.short)) and found more efficient than coupled with a NOS terminator.
 See reference [Wang et al. 2015](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0715-0).